 Organics Processing Area.
 “Organics Processing Area” means that area of the Facility which is separate from the Materials Recovery Facility and Construction and Demolition Debris Processing Area and where Green Waste, Food Waste, and Wood Waste or other Organic Material is Processed for Recycling.

 Organic Waste Recovery Efficiency.
-“Organic Waste Recovery Efficiency” as defined in SB 1383 means an annual average Mixed Waste Organic content recovery rate of 50 percent on and after January 1, 2022 and 75 percent on and after January 1, 2025.
+“Organic Waste Recovery Efficiency” as defined in SB 1383 means the quarterly Mixed Waste Organic content recovery rate of 50 percent on and after January 1, 2022 and 75 percent on and after January 1, 2025.

 Participating Agencies.
 “Participating Agencies” means the Member Agencies and the Contributing Cities, or any of them, as the context requires.